Our Bourbon Sweet Tea Cocktail is a perfect example of the bourbon lover’s tenacity to create bourbon excellence.

 - 1 1/2 ounces Bourbon Whiskey

-- 2 dashers citrus bitters
+- 2 dashes of citrus bitters

 - 3 1/2 ounces Arnold Palmer Tea

-- slice of lemon for garnish
+- lemon wedges and fresh mint sprigs for garnish

 Directions: